U.S. charges 3 Iranian nationals in global hacking campaign

 There was a municipality in Union County, N.J., and a county government in Wyoming; a public housing corporation in Washington state; a domestic violence shelter in Pennsylvania; accounting firms in New Jersey and Illinois; and regional power companies in Mississippi and Indiana.

-While officials say the victims appeared to be targets of opportunity, the U.S. attorney for New Jersey noted a through line among many of them.
+While officials say the victims appeared to be targets of opportunity, the U.S. attorney for New Jersey, Philip Sellinger, noted a through line among many of them.

 "A common feature of the victims was that they provided essential services—local government, housing power, a domestic violence shelter," Sellinger said.
 "Services people depend upon every day.
 Services that, if taken away, hurt the public."